The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 i) To keep our records accurate and up to date

 ii) To update you regarding any changes being made to the Policy

 |To deal with claims, complaints and general enquiries|

 i) To administer claims and answer any questions you have when you contact us

 ii) To respond to complaints in line with regulatory requirements

 Transfer data to Third Parties

-ii) To enable insurers to undertake underwriting activities and to administer your policy
+i) To enable our insurer partner to undertake underwriting activities and to administer your policy.

 Data Analysis - Profiling: To develop and manage our brands, products and services by understanding our customers behaviours and preferences

-Using our data to identify new audiences who have a propensity to convert
+ii) Using our data to identify new audiences who are likely to want our products

 Where we collect personal information from: